daniellechowicz/power-analytics/README.md

 </p>

 ### Import view
 After pressing the _Data import_ button, the import view is visible.
-Select the measurement file in the TDMS format and then specify the parameters that were used during the measurement by clicking the second icon.
+Select the measurement file in the TDMS format and then specify the parameters that were used during the measurement by clicking the _Parameters_ icon.
 After indicating the path to the measurement file and filling in the parameters, confirm your choices by pressing the _Confirm_ icon.
 <p align="center">
   <img src="https://github.com/daniellechowicz/Power-Analytics/blob/main/images/import.png">
 </p>